risk-first/website/docs/thinking/A-Simple-Scenario.md

 Different people know about different risks.
 What's an [Attendant Risk](/tags/Attendant-Risk) for one person might be a [Hidden Risk](/tags/Hidden-Risk) for another.
 Which risks we're aware of depends on our **knowledge** and **experience**—and that varies from person to person (or team to team).

 Hidden risks become attendant all the time.
 For instance, the health risks from microplastics were largely unknown a decade ago; now they're widely discussed.
 Your dinner party might reveal that a guest is vegetarian—something you didn't think to check.

 ## Taking Action and Meeting Reality

 As the dinner party gets closer, we make our preparations and the inadequacies of the [Internal Model](/tags/Internal-Model) become apparent.
 We learn what we didn't know and the [Hidden Risks](/tags/Hidden-Risk) reveal themselves.
 Other things we were worried about don't materialise.
 Things we thought would be minor risks turn out to be greater.

 ![How Taking Action affects Reality, and also changes your Internal Model](/img/generated/introduction/model_vs_reality.svg)

 Our model is forced to [Meet Reality](/tags/Meeting-Reality), and the model changes, forcing us to deal with these risks, as shown in the diagram above.

 In Risk-First, whenever we try to _do something_ about a risk, it is called [Taking Action](/tags/Take-Action).
 [Taking Action](/tags/Take-Action) _changes_ reality, and with it your [Internal Model](/tags/Internal-Model) of the risks you're facing.
 That's because it's only by interacting with the world that we add knowledge to our [Internal Model](/tags/Internal-Model) about what works and what doesn't.
 Even something as passive as _checking the shop opening times_ is an action, and it improves on our [Internal Model](/tags/Internal-Model) of the world.

 If we had a good [Internal Model](/tags/Internal-Model) and [took the right actions](/tags/Take-Action), we should see positive outcomes.
 If we failed to manage the risks, or took inappropriate actions, we'll probably see negative outcomes.

-## A Note on Terminology

-Strictly speaking, "risk" refers to things we can measure, while "uncertainty" covers things we can't.
-Risk-First uses "risk" throughout because we'll talk about specific risk types (like [Complexity Risk](/tags/Complexity-Risk) or [Schedule Risk](/tags/Schedule-Risk)), and calling them "uncertainties" would be awkward.
-Besides, terms like "Operational Risk" and "Reputational Risk" are already standard in banking, even though they're not precisely measurable either.

 ## Recap